-At the same time, recent gender studies revealed that while women are significantly under-represented in official peace talks they are more represented in unofficial processes and over-represented at grassroots-level mediation5.
+At the same time, while women are significantly under-represented in official peace talks, they are more represented in unofficial processes and over-represented at grassroots-level mediation7.
 Conflict resolution theory and practice promote the idea of multi-track diplomacy, which supposes that each conflict needs to be addressed at a number of different levels, where meaningful participation of women plays an essential role across all tracks to achieve sustainable peace.
 Therefore, the PBF project aims at bringing an impetus to the broader negotiations process through a more efficient involvement of CSOs in bringing new ideas to the attention of the working groups and other negotiations formats.
 From informal advocacy and meetings to formal negotiations, the WPS agenda is an apt example of how all the tracks can work together in synchronization.

-The settlement of the Transnistrian conflict remains a key focus for the Government of Moldova, the Action Plan of the Bureau for Reintegration for 2022 having set as first objective to ensure the ongoing interaction on all negotiation platforms for the Transnistrian settlement process and identification of viable solutions for the issues on the negotiations' agenda.6
+The settlement of the Transnistrian conflict remains a key focus for the Government of Moldova, the Action Plan of the Bureau for Reintegration for 2022 having set as first objective to ensure the ongoing interaction on all negotiation platforms for the Transnistrian settlement process and identification of viable solutions for the issues on the negotiation's agenda.8

-The overreaching goal of organizing capacity development activities is raising gender awareness among stakeholders at the negotiation table, while concurrently continuing to advocate for balanced representation of women in decision-making at all levels and putting in place enabling conditions to stimulate women's meaningful participation in peacebuilding.
+Considering the above, UN Women intends to support capacity development activities aiming at raising gender awareness among stakeholders at the negotiation table, while concurrently continuing to advocate for balanced representation of women in decision-making at all levels and putting in place enabling conditions to stimulate women's meaningful participation in peacebuilding.

-As an expected impact of this intervention, Women, Peace and Security Agenda will be better integrated in the work of settlement process actors, and more women and men negotiators and women peacebuilders will acquire specific knowledge, skills, and tools to be efficiently engaged in high-level peace talks and peace processes.
+As an expected impact of this intervention, Women, Peace and Security Agenda will be better integrated in the work of settlement process actors, and more women and men negotiators and women peacebuilders will acquire specific knowledge, skills, and tools to be efficiently engaged in high-level peace talks and peacebuilding processes.